 “We’re trying out some new language, new description, new slides—basically everything,” says the member at Washington D.C.’s WeWork Manhattan Laundry.
 “This is not the typical foundation types we’re used to pitching to.
 It’s exciting, and a little bit nerve-wracking.”

 Hegranes says the Creator Awards, launched by WeWork to “recognize and reward the creators of the world,” are different because she won’t be pitching to a roomful of people in business suits.

 “This will be more like talking with peers,” she says, “people who understand how difficult it is to raise the funding to take your organization to the next level.”

 Over the course of a year, WeWork will be giving out more than $20 million at a series of events taking place in cities spanning the globe.
 The first Creator Awards competition will take place Tuesday at Andrew W. Mellon Auditorium in Washington, D.C.

 Subsequent Creator Awards events will take place in North America, Europe, and the Middle East.
 Winners from each event will come together for the global finals, to be held in New York City on November 30.

-“I think our pitch is going to be pretty good,” says the WeWork Crystal City member.
-“We’ll try to get one of the judges to come up on stage and teach them guitar in 60 seconds.”
+“I think our pitch is going to be pretty good,” says the member of Arlington, VA’s WeWork 2221 S Clark St. “We’ll try to get one of the judges to come up on stage and teach them guitar in 60 seconds.”